TSX-V: WAM

 Illinois Creek (Past-Producing Mine) Overview

-Western Alaska Minerals’ most advanced stage asset is the Illinois Creek oxide gold-silver deposit, a past-producing run of mine (ROM) heap leach mine that operated between 1997 and 2002, a time of historically low gold and silver prices.
+Western Alaska Minerals’ most advanced stage asset is the Illinois Creek oxide gold-silver deposit, a past-producing run of mine (ROM) heap leach mine that operated between 1997 and 2002.
+The mine shut down was in part due to gold prices falling below US$300 and poor operational recoveries.
 In 2018, the company entered into a Joint Venture Agreement with Piek Inc. to advance the resource and ultimately purchase the asset and the entire Illinois Creek property.
 In March 2021, Western Alaska Minerals (then Western Alaska Copper & Gold) completed a cash and stock purchase agreement with Piek Inc. to capture 100% of the Illinois Creek property which also includes the Waterpump Creek CRD target.

 Existing Illinois Creek Mine Infrastructure Different View